ZenDragonX/ZenMods_Valheim/Modpack_ZENHEIM/README.md

 ## New Game Rules

 - Keep your fires lit!
 Workbenches no longer protect against monster spawns, torches and fireplaces do.
-- Per player Boss Stones.
-Each player sees their own version of the Boss Stones depending on their own progression so you don't all have to play at the same time.
+- Each player sees their own version of the Boss Stones depending on their own progression so you don't all have to play at the same time.
 - No wooden arrows, they are over-powered.
 - Low-map, use the Cartography Table and Compass to find your way.
 The map visibility depends on the age of the table, not you.
 - Map Pins must be crafted and applied to signs in the wild, you can not apply them from the table.